k00ni/pdfparser/README.md

 Page objects can be retrieved from a document by calling the `$document->getPage($pageNumber)` method for a single page, or `$document->getPages()` for all pages.
 Note that `$pageNumber` is zero-indexed, so even if different format page numbers are displayed at the bottom of a page, the first page in a document is still page 0, etc.

 Once you have a `Page` object, there are several methods available to retrieve information from that page.
-The main method of interest here is the `$page->getText($document)` method.
+The main method of interest here is the `$page->getText()` method.
 To retrieve all text from all pages, you could do something like this:

 ```php
 use PrinsFrank\PdfParser\PdfParser;